This review looks at a WordPress page builder plugin with a built-in HTML and CSS editor: LiveCanvas.

 - Lifetime: $199 for lifetime access to updates and support.

-Regardless of which option you choose, you can use LiveCanvas on as many websites as you need to.
+Regardless of which option you choose, you can use LiveCanvas on as many websites as possible.
 This includes any sites that you create for your clients.

 LiveCanvas Review Final Thoughts

-LiveCanvas has many of the best features found in the most popular WordPress page builder plugins.
-This includes a modern drag-and-drop interface, a good selection of readymade content, and lots of customization controls.
+LiveCanvas has many of the best features in the most popular WordPress page builder plugins.
+This includes a modern drag-and-drop interface, a good selection of readymade content, and many customization controls.

 However, it also has a user-friendly HTML and CSS editor that gives you even more control over your page designs.